borikovacs1-dev/inflation_in_V4/README.md

 ## Requirements

-A step by step series of examples that tell you how to get a development/analysis env running
+A step by step series of examples that tell you how to get a development/analysis env running:

 In conda:
 ```